Knockback2003/alarmbox/README.md

 * You should now see an Config-Page with the minutes remaining of the Access Point is available.
 * Type in your configurations and press "Save" or "Speichern".
 * If the save process was successfull you should be redirected to a overwiev Page.
 Yes the data is clearly saved.
 You should not forward the port of the ESP8266 and use it only in your own private network.
 * If the data is correctly you can disconnect from the Wifi of the ESP and were done!
+The Display should go off when the accespoint switches off or 10 min after inaktivity (such as no alarm)

 * In some cases you may have to unplug the ESP and then plug it back in for it to load the data.